-You can contact your child's class teacher in the first instance, the Head Teacher Ben Ringrose or the SENDCO Suzanne Le-Doux-Lucas
+You can contact your child's class teacher, the Head Teacher Ben Ringrose or the SENDCO Suzanne Le-Doux-Lucas

 16. What should I do if I feel that the Local Offer is not being delivered or is not meeting my child's needs?